shiqi-yu/shiqi-yu.github.io/_pages/about.md

 Getting started
 ======

-Before settling in Boston, Shiqi Yu spent wondeful three years in the UK, working as a Research Fellow at [Cranfield University](https://www.cranfield.ac.uk/) on XR research for the DEBUT WM project and as an XR Software Developer at the [University of Greenwich](https://www.gre.ac.uk/), where she led the development of an XR security testbed.
-She holds an M.S. in <em>Design Informatics</em> from the [University of Edinburgh](https://www.ed.ac.uk/)</, supervised by [Dr. Benjamin Bach](https://vishub.net/bach.html), with a thesis on 3D medical data visualization using HoloLens.
-Her expertise includes XR, HCI, data visualization, and cybersecurity.

 A passionate traveler, Shiqi has explored the US, UK, Spain, Germany, Iceland, and Singapore, and dreams of exploring more—and having her own dogs one day.

 Site-wide configuration